Abdurrahman Wahid: Reformation of NU

-By this time, some viewed the NU as a stagnant organization.
-After careful discussion, the Religious Advisory Council finally formed a Team of Seven (which included Abdurrahman) to tackle the issues of reform and to help revitalize the NU.
-For some members of the NU, reform in the organization involved a change of leadership.
+After the 1982 general election, many NU members were dissatisfied because their members were excluded from the PPP's list of permanent candidates for the DPR.
+This dissatisfaction increased because many younger NU members (including Abdurrahman) wanted NU to abandon the PPP and return to its original principles (not being a political party but dealing solely with social and religious affairs).
+Many young cadres viewed NU as a stagnant organization.
+After careful discussion, the Religious Advisory Council finally formed a Seven-Man Team (which included Abdurrahman) to address reform issues and help revitalize NU.
+For some NU members, reform within the organization involved a change in leadership.
 On 2 May 1982, a group of high-ranking NU officials met with NU chairman Idham Chalid and asked for his resignation.
 Idham, who had guided the NU in the transition from Sukarno to Suharto resisted at first but bowed down to pressure.
 On 6 May 1982, Abdurrahman Wahid heard of Idham's decision to resign and approached him saying that the demands being made for him to resign were unconstitutional.
 With urging from Abdurrahman Wahid, Idham withdrew his resignation and Abdurrahman Wahid, together with the Team of Seven was able to negotiate a compromise between Idham and those who had asked for his resignation.

 In 1983, Suharto was re-elected to a fourth term as president by the People's Consultative Assembly (MPR) and began taking steps to establish the Pancasila state ideology as the sole basis for all organizations.
 From June 1983 to October 1983, Abdurrahman was part of a team which was commissioned to prepare the NU's response to this issue.
 Abdurrahman consulted texts such as the Quran and Sunnah for justification and finally, in October 1983, concluded that the NU should accept Pancasila as its ideology.
 To further revitalize the NU, Abdurrahman was also successful in securing its withdrawal from PPP and party politics to allow it focus on social matters instead of hampering itself by being involved in politics.